 Despite the fact that a business owner pays premiums in a timely manner, his or her insurance company may fail to meet its contractual obligations under the policy when a liability claim is filed.
-The insurance company might deny the claim based on the contention that the incident that caused the injury was the result of gross negligence or willful action.
-Commercial policies will typically exclude claims if they are caused by acts of gross negligence or willful conduct by an employee of the insured.
+The insurance company might deny the claim based on the contention that the incident that caused the injury is not covered under the policy.

-These alternative tactics might include refusing to accept a reasonable settlement offer within policy limits before losing at trial.
+Alternative bad faith tactics might include refusing to accept a reasonable settlement offer within policy limits before losing at trial.
 This result could expose the policyholder to a judgment significantly exceeding policy limits.
-If this occurs, the policyholder will be liable for the deficiency between coverage limits and the judgement.
+If this occurs, the policyholder may be liable for the deficiency between coverage limits and the judgment.